LEADING OFF: Reds-Tigers debut MLB’s 7-inning doubleheaders | Times Leader

 WHO’S NEXT?

-Brewers star outfielder Lorenzo Cain and Marlins rookie second baseman Isan Diaz have become the last big leaguers to opt out of playing this season because of concerns over the coronavirus.
+Brewers star outfielder Lorenzo Cain and Marlins rookie second baseman Isan Diaz have become the latest big leaguers to opt out of playing this season because of concerns over the coronavirus.

 They joined the likes of Giants catcher Buster Posey, Dodgers pitcher David Price and Washington infielder Ryan Zimmerman in choosing not to play this year.